-Have you ever wondered what the difference is between the various mortgage loan types?
-Or were you unaware that there are many types of loans meant to address specific borrower needs?
+If you don't work in finance, it's easy to forget that there are a wide variety of mortgage loan types.
 Just as no two borrowers are exactly alike, no two loan programs are set up precisely the same way.

-If a loan amount is greater than the “conforming” standards set by Fannie Mae, the loan is a jumbo loan.
+If a loan amount is greater than the standards set by Fannie Mae, the loan is a jumbo loan.
 If a loan is within those limits, on the other hand, it is known as a conforming loan.

 What is a jumbo loan?

-- Loan amounts that are considered jumbo differ by area.
-If you are thinking of borrowing more than $453,100, talk to a qualified loan officer to find out if you need a jumbo loan.
+- Loan amounts that are considered Jumbo differ by area.
+If you are thinking of borrowing more than $548,250, talk to your loan officer to find out if you need a jumbo loan.

-- The maximum loan amount that is possible varies based upon the size of the down payment and the credit history of the borrower.
+- The maximum loan amount varies based on the size of the down payment and the credit history of the borrower, among other factors.

-- In almost all cases, income must be fully documented, and debt-to-income ratios are based upon the type of transaction—purchase, refinance or cash-out refinance.
+- In almost all cases, your income must be fully documented, and debt-to-income ratios will be based upon the type of transaction—purchase, refinance, or cash out refinance.